Beauty

 Finasteride (Oral Medication)

 Finasteride inhibits 5-alpha reductase and suppresses DHT production.
 It carries a Recommendation Grade A (strongly recommended) in the Japanese Dermatological Association guidelines.
-Hair loss progression stops in about 90% of patients, and roughly 50% see hair regrowth.
-However, sexual side effects (decreased libido, ED) are reported in about 1 to 2% of users, so receiving a thorough explanation before starting is important.
+In the majority of patients, hair loss progression stops, and a significant proportion see regrowth.
+However, sexual side effects (decreased libido, ED) are reported in a small percentage of users, so receiving a thorough explanation at a dermatology clinic before starting is important.
+At least 6 months of consistent use is needed before effects become noticeable, and stopping reverses the gains.

 Minoxidil (Topical Medication)